Art in the Garden

 I recently spoke at the Renton Farmers Market and I stopped by the repair booth, part of King County new Repair Time groups At all of these events, people can bring in household items including small furniture, small appliances, personal electronics and clothing.
 Their overall success rate at these events for repairing items or helpfully diagnosing the problem (you may need to get a new part, for example) has generally been 70 percent or higher, although some electronics may be difficult to fix.
 I brought in a broken lamp and it's as good as new now!

-I recently talked about growing Banana Trees in the PNW on my Monday morning New Day appearance.
+Check out the banana tree in my garden.
 Only rarely do I get bananas on the tree.
 The only problem is that I can't seem to rid my yard of all the monkeys hanging around!

 My live TV show is back ... now in a new studio.
 Call in with a question Friday from 6 to 6:30 p.m.